The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ### Base 4xF4 line

-To complete 4 F4s in the fire phase, 2 UI3 ticks are required.
-A natural MP tick happens every 3 seconds.
+To complete 4 F4s in the fire phase, two UI3 ticks are required.
+A natural MP tick happens every three seconds.
 This is done with 1-2 fillers, represented by the white spaces, that are typically not B4 during UI to gain the needed MP ticks.
 Due to the need for fillers, Thunder is more strictly used in UI.
 This is higher in PPS than standard.

 ![](https://lh3.googleusercontent.com/10ftF0hUR3KfouefPQyDn-fwj5-3TR-pc6497y0_X_3yj3M3XJEseYE7Q-1jjZ5uij5qG1qVdAB4UO6ipIdJGSNt-3rl_kvpK6aZCoJCxXKNBNT6sQqqZJWMVB-aK4BWdgp88AQP=s0)